A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Numerical experiments

 Notice that also in this anomalous diffusion case we obtain an essentially nonnegative matrix with negative eigenvalues.
 For ease of reading, the estimate on the condition number of the related transformation matrix is reported in Appendix~\ref{sec:A_lambda}.
 Clearly, the discretization matrix for the $\theta$ coordinate is still~\eqref{eq:A_theta}.
 Concerning the time marching, we employ the integrator in formula~\eqref{eq:BVAM_SExpE} with suitable adaptations, namely $A_{\rho,2}$ is replaced by the matrix defined above and $D_\rho$ by the diagonal matrix with entries $\rho_i^{-2-\lambda}$.

 The results of the simulation at the final time $t_*=2.5$, setting the DOF per direction to $(n_\rho,n_\theta)=(160,160)$ and the number of time steps to $m=25000$, are depicted in Figure~\ref{fig:plot_turing_disk_schnakenberg_anomalous}.
-Also in this case, the outcome perfectly matches with experiments already available in the literature (see Reference~\cite[Fig.~9 top right]{LHAMMHH24}) and the integral mean stabilizes as time proceeds.
+Also in this case, the outcome perfectly matches with experiments already available in the literature (see~\cite[Fig.~9 top right]{LHAMMHH24}) and the integral mean stabilizes as time proceeds, {while the increment decreases}.
 The total wall-clock time of this simulation is approximately 19 seconds.